 Who Created Ripple?

 OpenCoin is the company behind the massive cryptocurrency giant that is Ripple.
 Ripple is one of the top five cryptocurrencies in the world, falling just between Ethereum at second and Litecoin at fourth.
 The team at OpenCoin sees a significant issue with the current state of the industry.
-For example, they believe the industry as a whole needs to do a better job at keeping money flowing more freely.
+For example, they believe the industry as a whole needs to do a better job of keeping money flowing more freely.

 It’s important to note as well, OpenCoin has no affiliation with OpenCoin.org.
-They are developing their open source version of another electronic cash system previously developed by David Chaum.
+They are developing their open-source version of another electronic cash system previously developed by David Chaum.

-Who is It For?
+Who Is It For?

-Ripple has designed their network to give the user seamless transfer of any currency.
-It doesn’t matter if the currency is yen, euros, pounds, dollars or Bitcoins – Ripple is a one-source system for exchanging and transferring these different currencies.
+The Ripple network, RippleNet, gives the user a seamless transfer of any currency.
+It doesn’t matter if the currency is yen, euros, pounds, dollars, or Bitcoins – Ripple is a one-source system for exchanging and transferring these different currencies.

 Ripple’s Pros and Cons

-XRP is scalable; they can handle a consistent 1,500 transactions a second, twenty-four hours a day, seven days a week.
+The founder of TechCrunch Michael Arrington has just launched a USD 100million cryptocurrency project with XRP.
+XRP is scalable; they can handle consistent 1,500 transactions a second, twenty-four hours a day, seven days a week.
 They can handle the same throughput as VISA, the world’s largest payment processor in history.

 Still, Ripple is a powerhouse in the crypto-world, and the fact that one day there may be a maximum XRP could drive most of the financial transactions in the world would be a good reason to buy Ripple’s XRP coins.